learosema/tdd-talk/src/content/slides.md

 - Test the complete functionality of your app
 - Puppeteer - uses a headless chromium
 - Cypress - popular & developer friendly
-- Selenium - uses standardized WebDriver protocol (also works with IE)
+- Selenium - uses standardized WebDriver protocol (works with IE)
 - Appium (like Selenium but for mobile browsers)

 ---